 Eligibility Criteria Students at The Brook - KMI are referred to the hospital by the surrounding school districts, social service agencies, private placement, or juvenile courts and are admitted on doctor's orders or the recommendations of other qualified staff.
 Type Student Assignment (Voluntary or Involuntary) Voluntary Process for entering students into the program Students at The Brook - KMI are referred to the hospital by the surrounding school districts, social service agencies, private placement, or juvenile courts and are admitted on doctor's orders or the recommendations of other qualified staff.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure Students at The Brook - KMI are referred to the hospital by the surrounding school districts, social service agencies, private placement, or juvenile courts and are admitted on doctor's orders or the recommendations of other qualified staff.
 Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Open entry.
 Students may be enrolled at any time during the school year.

-Assessment Tool Used for Exit Students at The Breek, KMI are released from the hospital and another Assessment roof osed for Exit Students at The Brook - KMI are released from the hospital and another school or program.
+Students at The Brook - KMI are released from the hospital and another school or program.
 MAP Assessments for Reading and Math are used.
-Exit Criteria Students at The Brook - KMI are released from the hospital based on a determination by hospital staff, and return to their home school.
-Transition Strategies to Prepare Student for The main goal at the KMI educational program is to help troubled children Exit lead productive lives in society, in their home, school, and community.
+Students at The Brook - KMI are released from the hospital based on a determination by hospital staff, and return to their home school.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
+The main goal at the KMI educational program is to help troubled children lead productive lives in society, in their home, school, and community.
 The program teaches each student to cope with his or her problems by encouraging alternate behaviors that are rewarded.
 Individual and group instruction is provided in both special education and regular academic classes.
 The student can follow the school's curriculum or can continue with his or her home school's assignments.
 The Brook-KMI staff provide information to receiving school to ensure students supports are in place when students make a transition.
 All information sharing must be in compliance with the privacy protections under the Health Insurance Portability and Accountability Act of 1996 (HIPPA)

-Procedures for collaboration with outside agencies involved with involuntary placements, including court order or other social service agencies to address student transition between programs.
+51 marriadar zearming i k , Procedures for collaboration with outside agencies involved with involuntary placements, including court order or other social service agencies to address student transition between programs.
 Call and/or email appropriate personnel to obtain needed information.
-Composition of the ILPA Team Student, Parent/Guardian, Teachers, Associate Principal, School Liaison/Coordinator Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to participate Call and/or email Person(s) responsible for guiding completion of the ILPA Associate Principal Person(s) responsible for monitoring progress of the ILPA Teachers
+Composition of the ILPA Team Student, Parent/Guardian, Teachers, Associate Principal, School Liaison/Coordinator Procedure to invite parents/guardians to participate on the ILPA Team, and as appropriate, to invite the student to Call and/or email participate Person(s) responsible for guiding completion of the ILPA Assistant Principal and Counselor Person(s) responsible for monitoring progress of the ILPA Teachers, AP and Counselor